-- Make sure the great reps can really make good money.
-M6 convertible money, not Panerai watch money.
+- Make sure the great reps can really make good money Tesla Plaid and M8 convertible money, not fancy watch money.

-- Make sure the bad reps, if we hire any more, cycle out of their own.
+- Make sure the reps that won’t make it, if we hire any more, cycle out on their own.
 No incentives for the mediocre to stay.

 - Make sure the reps are paid to love all the prospects and customers.
 To spend the time to make every single customer of >$X,000 in ACV at least a big success period.